• Skip to primary navigation

 • MILK.
 Use your favorite kind.
 I always like to use oat milk, but coconut milk can create a thicker, creamier chia pudding.

 • SWEETENER.
 I add a small amount of sweetener to the peanut butter chia pudding.
-Only 1 tsp is enough, but you can always add more.
+Only 1 teaspoon is enough, but you can always add more.

 Peanut Butter Chia Pudding